leetoufong/quiz-app/README.md

 # Quiz App

-Fun little game for Hmong 101 class.
+Fun little game for Summer 2024 Hmong 101 class.
 The app will display a card and kids will try to guess it in the Hmong language!
 Includes a summary at the end.

 ## Tech